asrivastava100/StatSimJS/README.md

     - Optional: Scalar

 - After running the Run() method the user has access to:
-    - the solution vector
+    - the solution vector (this.SolVec)
-    this.SolVec = {Add:resAdd,ScalM:resScalMult,CompM:resCompMult,CConj:resCompConj,Mod:resCompMod,CDiv:resCompDiv,Dem:resCompDem}
+    - this.SolVec = {Add:resAdd,ScalM:resScalMult,CompM:resCompMult,CConj:resCompConj,Mod:resCompMod,CDiv:resCompDiv,Dem:resCompDem}
-    NOTE: where the second complex number is not provided, it is taken to be 0 + 0i in the calculations below.
+    - NOTE: where the second complex number is not provided, it is taken to be 0 + 0i in the calculations below.
     - The result of addition between Complex 1 and Complex 2: Add
     - The result of scalar multiplication between the scalar and Complex 1: ScalM
     - The result of complex multiplication between Complex 1 and Complex 2: CompM